 Weather and Climate Models

-The course starts on Thursday, 20.
-February 2025 at 14:15.
-The lectures and tutorials will be in-class only (no life streaming, old recodings partly available).
+The course starts on Thursday, 19.
+February 2026 at 14:15.
+The lectures and tutorials will be in-class only (no live streaming), but recordings will be made available.
 Questions (lectures and tutorials) can be asked in class or using Piazza.
 An outline of the lecture can be found below under "Course schedule & slides".

 The guiding principle of this lecture is that students can understand how weather and climate models are formulated from the governing physical principles and how they are used for weather prediction and climate projections.